decentraland/adr/content/ADR-167-crdt-protocol-serialization.md

 - Datapoints and related background information
 - Vocabulary and key terms
 -->
-After the entity aproach beside the ADR-166, the current serialization and a new operation has been changed.
+After the entity approach, besides the ADR-166, the current serialization and a new operation have been changed.

 ## Definition and serialization
-The protocol keeps planed, for fast serialization.
-In this way, the `c++` struct has to be understood as contiguos:
+The protocol keeps planned flat, for fast serialization.
+In this way, the `c++` struct has to be understood as contiguous:

 ```cpp
 enum class CrdtMessageType: uint32_t {